IRS-Cybersec/ctf_platform/api/README.md

 #### Remarks

 * Only shows challenges with `visibility: true`
-* Currently, there is no API endpoint to get challenges with `visibility: false`
-* There is also no way to get all the info (e.g. flags) for the admin panel
 * Missing information: number of attempts used up
 * Hints: if the hint has been bought, the object will print the hint directly.
 If not, the `cost` key will be an integer of the number of points needed